jasonray/jasons-node-practices/README.md

 - Release new version or merge branch*

 *: On small projects, I favor releasing upgrades on their own as a patch release.
 On large project, or if I discover the need to upgrade while in the middle of another release, I often lazily upgrade with the other planned release.

+# Versioning

+- Merge master into working directory (`next`)
+- Branch from working directory into feature branches, and merge back to working directory as complete
+- When ready to release..
+- Branch to release branch (name after targeted npm version)
+- Run your unit tests make sure it is good
+- bump version in npm
+- npm publish
+- tag release
+- push tag to origin `git push origin <tag>`
+- github release.
+Find tag, click create release.
+- merge to next, master